poline3939/poline3939.github.io/_pages/terms.md

   - IEEE Signal Processing Letter (SPL);
   - IEEE Transactions on Human-Machine Systems (THMS);
   - The International Joint Conference on Artificial Intelligence (IJCAI);
+  - Transactions on Machine Learning Research (TMLR)
+  - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);
-  - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;
   - Applied and Computational Harmonic Analysis (ACHA);
   - Journal of Machine Learning Research (JMLR).